top of page

 pexels-josh-hild-1270765-3573383.jpg

-Rep. Andre Carson is consistently ranked as one of the least effective members of Congress by the nonpartisan Center for Effective Lawmaking.
+• Consistently ranked among the least effective members of Congress by the nonpartisan Center for Effective Lawmaking

-That infrastructure has completely hollowed out.
-Under Rep. Carson’s watch, this district now ranks last in voter turnout in the entire state—dragging Democrats down across Indiana.
+That infrastructure has been allowed to hollow out.
+Under Carson’s watch, this district now ranks last in voter turnout statewide—weakening Democrats everywhere in Indiana.

-The real divide in the Democratic Party isn’t about age or ideology.
-It’s between those managing decline—and those building what comes next.
+The real divide in the Democratic Party isn’t age or ideology.
+It’s between those managing decline and those building what comes next.

 That’s the difference.
 And that’s why this race matters.